justinm0rgan/nyc-food-desert-predictor/README.md

 The data used for this project came mostly from the USDA ERS _Food Research Atlas_ study.
 Additional 2010 CT geospatial data was obtained from [NYC OpenData](https://data.cityofnewyork.us/City-Government/2010-Census-Tracts/fxpq-c8ku) and merged with the USDA dataset to perform various geospatial visuals.

 USDA dataset included multiple _flag for food desert_ binary columns.
 This study was solely focused on low-access 1/2 mile from supermarkets, subsequently, many columns were dropped.
-The target variable was a combination of two vriables
+The target variable was a combination of two variables

 **Low-income tract** - A tract with either poverty rate of 20 percent or more, or a median family income less than 80 percent of surrounding metropolitan area median family income

-**Low-access tract** - A tract with at least 500 people, or 33 percent of the population, living more than 1/2 mile from the nearest supermarket, supercenter, or large grocery store.
+**Low-access tract** - A tract with at least 500 people, or 33 percent of the population, living more than 1/2 mile from the nearest supermarket, super-center, or large grocery store.

 The aforementioned inform the _target_ variable of:

-**Low-income and low-access tract measured at .5 mile** (LILATracts_halfAnd10) - A low-income tract with at least 500 people, or 33 percent of the population, living more than 1/2 mile from the nearest supermarket, supercenter, or large grocery store.
+**Low-income and low-access tract measured at .5 mile** (LILATracts_halfAnd10) - A low-income tract with at least 500 people, or 33 percent of the population, living more than 1/2 mile from the nearest supermarket, super-center, or large grocery store.

 Specific columns and their respective definitions are specified below: